Home page

 Email: jeremyj2@student.unimelb.edu.au

-Jeremy is a PhD student in the School of Ecosystem and Forest Sciences.
+Jeremy is a PhD student in the School of Agriculture, Food and Ecosystem Sciences.
 He is proud of his heritage with the Darug people of the Sydney region and currently lives on Wurundjeri Country.
 Started in 2020, his PhD focuses on how mammals respond to alternative silvicultural systems in the Central Highlands of Victoria.
 The aim of Jeremy’s work is to promote biodiversity through forest management activities.

 Journal Articles